-UMUC Asia Office of the Registrar Unit 5060 Box 0100 APO AP 96328-0100 In addition, most institutional information concerning students may not be released to third parties without the prior consent of the students themselves.
+UMUC Asia Office of the Registrar Unit 5060 Box 0100 APO AP 96328-0100

+For another person to initiate services for a student, a power of attorney indicating the person's ability to act on the student's behalf is required.
+In addition, most institutional information concerning students may not be released to third parties without the prior consent of the students themselves.
 The only student information which may be released without prior consent is directory information: the student's name, major field of study, dates of attendance, degrees/awards received, the previous educational institution most recently attended, and birth date.
 This information is disclosed even in the absence of consent unless the student files written notice within three weeks of the first enrollment of each school year.
 To prevent automatic disclosure of directory information, this notice must be filed annually with the registrar within the time allotted above.
 Students may select which information they wish to release with consent through the MyUMUC Student Portal.

 A record of all disclosures of a student's educational record is maintained, except for those made to the student or made at the written request of the student; made to USM instructional or administrative officials; or directory information disclosures.
 See Appendix G of this Catalog for additional information about access to and disclosure of student records.